renaudcerrato/renaudcerrato.github.io/_posts/2016-10-01-virtual-ssid-hostapd.md

 ---
 published: true
-title: Setup a virtual SSID with hostapd
+title: Setup multiple SSID with hostapd
 layout: post
 tags: linux hardware
 series: homemade-router
 ---
 Wether you're willing to setup a guest access-point, or a dedicated wireless network for your VPN needs - you'll have to setup a virtual SSID at some point.
-This post will walk you through the required steps to achieve your goal using [hostapd](https://wiki.gentoo.org/wiki/Hostapd).
+This post will walk you through the required steps to achieve it using [hostapd](https://wiki.gentoo.org/wiki/Hostapd).

 First of all, this post is assuming you already setup your wireless card as an access-point.
 If this is not the case, head up to [my previous post]({% post_url 2016-05-23-build-your-homemade-router-part2 %}).